siberianfox/tinygwiki/JSON-Mode-Operation.md

 ### Response and Echos

+Character echo ($ee) is always an option; it's just not a good one for JSON.
+In JSON mode it should be turned off (  $ee=0, or {"ee":0}  ).
+It's a matter of preference for text mode.

+JSON sets the level of verbosity in JSON responses.
+It is set by {"je":N} where N is one of:

+0 = no response (not recommended)
+1 = response contains footer only
+2 = response contains body with Gcode line number (N code) only.
+If no line number is present body is omitted 3 = response contains body with full echo of Gcode line; response also contains footer 4 = response as above, but with line number also broken out in an independent "n" name

 ### Names and Tokens

-TinyG accepts either friendly names or short mnemonic tokens as input.
-Friendly names (names) are strings up to 24 characters.
-Tokens are shorthand for the name and can be up to 4 characters in length.
+JSON names are short mnemonic tokens that can be 1 - 4 characters in length.
 Axis and motor tokens are typically 3 characters in length including their axis or motor prefix; Non-axis and non-motor (general) tokens are 2 to 4 characters.
 Both friendly names and tokens are case insensitive and cannot contain whitespace or the separator characters: quote("), comma (,), colon (:), equal (=), or pipe(|).
 Requests may contain either friendly names or tokens,&nbsp;but responses will always be in token form.
 See [http://www.synthetos.com/wiki/index.php?title=TinyG:Configuring#Settings_Details TinyG Configuration] for a complete list of the tokens and friendly-names used for settings.
 Some examples are provided below:

+JSON name strings and the $ parameters are identical.

 {| width="600" border="1" cellpadding="1" cellspacing="1"
 |-